 Use in children

-The safety and effectiveness of this medicine in children aged 2 to less than 6 years
+The safety and efficacy of this medicine in children aged less than 12 months have

 Abnormality of the eye lens (cataract) without any effect on vision has been noted